skinny85/eol-blog/src/articles/2022/graal-truffle-tutorial-part-7-function-definitions.md

-In the language version from the previous article, when we saw the usage of a variable like `a` (regardless whether it was a reference, or an assignment), we were certain that it meant a global variable called `a`.
+In the language version from the previous article, when we saw the usage of a variable like `a` (regardless whether it was in a reference, or in assignment), we were certain that it meant a global variable called `a`.
 However, with function definitions, now seeing a variable like `a` might mean three different things: